shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 Once generated, all server entrypoints will be imported into a file named `[ReactOnRails.configuration.server_bundle_js_file]-generated.js`, which in turn will be imported into a source file named the same as `ReactOnRails.configuration.server_bundle_js_file`.
 If your server bundling logic is such that your server bundle source entrypoint is not named the same as your `ReactOnRails.configuration.server_bundle_js_file` & changing it would be difficult, please let us know.

 *Note: If specifying separate definitions for client and server rendering, please make sure to delete the generalized `ComponentName.jsx` file.*

+### Integrating auto-bundling into CI workflows

+Currently, ReactOnRails contains conditional logic that checks for the existence of generated entrypoint files whenever `react_component` or one of its derivative methods are called.
+If a generated entrypoint of the same name as provided to `react_component` or `react_component_hash` exists, then an `append_javascript_pack` call is made automatically.

+This means that `rake react_on_rails:generate_packs` or its programmatic equivalent must be run as a prerequisite to any sort of test or spec that would result in `react_component` or `react_component_hash` being called, even if the generated entrypoint files have already been bundled in a previous workflow/job.

+Caching of the generated entrypoints between workflow/jobs should also resolve this issue.

 ### Using Automated Bundle Generation Feature with already defined packs